 Aloha!
 My name is David Tarnas, candidate for the State House of Representatives in District 7 (North Kona, South Kohala and North Kohala).
-Please vote for me in the General Election on November 6, 2018 so I can serve you again as State Representative.
+Please vote to re-elect me in the August 2020 Primary Election so that I can continue to serve as your State Representative.

 Through the planning firm I started with my wife Carolyn Stewart, I have been responsible for managing development of private residential and commercial projects in environmentally sensitive areas, including planning, impact analysis, permitting, compliance monitoring, reporting, government and community relations.